 - Only call 911 if you think someone is in immediate danger and you are unable to reach them.
 Calling 911 should be used with caution.

-Stress or dealing with a mental health disorder in the workplace can lead to poor productivity and human error.
-In fact, a 2010 research review found that mental health problems are often a reason employees drop, take sick leave, or leave a job.
+Having a hard time at work can cause mental health problems or make existing mental health problems worse.
+In fact, a 2010 research review found that mental health problems are often a reason employees take sick leave, drop out of work, or leave a job.

 9. You’re eating more or less than usual

 Change in appetite is common in some mental health conditions, including depression and anxiety.
 While some people lose their appetite, others find themselves overeating.
 Managing symptoms of depression and anxiety with therapy can help regulate your appetite.